tmiland/firefox-installer/README.md

  --beta                 |-b   beta
  --nightly              |-n   nightly
  --devedition           |-d   devedition
- --repo                 |-r   install Mozilla APT repo (debian) --language             |-l   install language pack (apt) --apt                  |-a   select apt install mode --mozilla-builds       |-m   select mozilla builds install mode --uninstall            |-u   uninstall firefox
+ --version              |-v   select custom version to install* --repo                 |-r   install Mozilla APT repo (debian) --language             |-l   install language pack (apt) --apt                  |-a   select apt install mode --mozilla-builds       |-m   select mozilla builds install mode --backup-profile       |-bp  Backup firefox profile
+ --uninstall            |-u   uninstall firefox

- - To install firefox from apt, use -f and -a in combination.
+ - To install firefox from apt, use -f and -a
- - To uninstall use -f, -a and -u in combination.
+ - To uninstall use -f, -a and -u

- - To install firefox from mozilla builds, use -f and -s in combination.
+ - To install firefox from mozilla builds, use -f and -s
- - To uninstall use -f, -s and -u in combination.
+ - To uninstall use -f, -s and -u

+ *Custom version for mozilla builds only
 ```

 ## Donations